ispras/dedoc/docs/source/tutorials/add_new_structure_type/features_extraction.rst

     * :meth:`~dedoc.structure_extractors.feature_extractors.abstract_extractor.AbstractFeatureExtractor.parameters` --
       we don't plan to use any parameters in the ``__init__`` method, so an empty dictionary can be returned;

-    * :meth:`~dedoc.structure_extractors.feature_extractors.abstract_extractor.AbstractFeatureExtractor.fit` --
-      we don't need to train our feature extractor, so the method can be empty;

     * :meth:`~dedoc.structure_extractors.feature_extractors.abstract_extractor.AbstractFeatureExtractor.transform` --
       here we implement a basic scheme of features extraction from each document and their concatenation.